localstack/docs/content/en/user-guide/aws/amplify/index.md

 linkTitle: "Amplify"
 description: >
   Get started with Amplify on LocalStack
+tags: ["Pro image"]
 ---

 ## Introduction

 Amplify is a JavaScript-based development framework with libraries, UI components, and a standard CLI interface for building and deploying web and mobile applications.
 With Amplify, developers can build and host static websites, single-page applications, and full-stack serverless web applications using an abstraction layer over popular AWS services like DynamoDB, Cognito, AppSync, Lambda, S3, and more.

-LocalStack supports Amplify via the Pro/Team offering, allowing you to use the Amplify APIs to build and test their Amplify applications locally.
+LocalStack allows you to use the Amplify APIs to build and test their Amplify applications locally.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_amplify/), which provides information on the extent of Amplify's integration with LocalStack.

 {{< alert title="Note" >}}
 The `amplifylocal` CLI and the Amplify JS library have been deprecated and are no longer supported.
 We recommend using the Amplify CLI with the Amplify LocalStack Plugin instead.